Introduction

 We manage visitor safety in accordance with legislation, statutory plans, policies and management procedures.

-How we make decisions about visitor risk management
+How we make decisions about visitor risk and safety management

 1. The range of outdoor recreation experiences available to visitors will be preserved wherever possible.

-2. DOC is responsible for assessing the risks at visitor destinations and providing information to inform visitors of those risks.
+2. DOC is responsible for identifying and assessing the hazards at visitor sites on public conservation lands and waters, and for providing information to inform visitors of those hazards and the risk arising from them.

-4. The level of skill and competence required for visitors to manage risks will be accurately represented.
+4. The level of skill and competence required for visitors to manage risk will be accurately represented.

 5. Visitors are responsible for their decisions about the risks they take and for any others under their care and responsibility.